How To Find One Magical Museum of Art

 Should you want to take a break from museums and city life, we recommend you visit wine country in Napa Valley, the redwood forest at Muir Woods and the charming waterfront in Sausalito — all of which can be accomplished in a one-day trip north of San Francisco.

-Founded in 1935, the San Francisco Museum of Modern Art (SFMOMA) underwent a major three-year-long expansion from 2013 to 2016 which doubled the museum’s gallery space, and provided almost six times as much public space — perfect for exhibiting large-scale sculpture, contemporary art, and spacious retrospectives such as the previous show devoted to Frank Bowling.
+Founded in 1935, the San Francisco Museum of Modern Art (SFMOMA) underwent a major three-year-long expansion from 2013 to 2016 which doubled the museum’s gallery space, and provided almost six times as much public space — perfect for exhibiting large-scale sculpture, contemporary art, and spacious retrospectives.

 Several journeys across the Atlantic Ocean affected the life and art of Frank Bowling, who was born in British Guiana in 1934 and lived in London from 1953 until 1965.
 This exhibition at SFMOMA explored Bowling’s innovative movement toward abstraction during the decade he lived in New York.
 His cross-cultural paintings exploring transformative techniques are imbued with historical awareness and personal significance.